Watershed Restoration Planning

 Developing a Watershed Restoration Plans requires the input of multiple watershed stakeholders (those with an interest in the water quality and quantity of given watershed).
 These stakeholders are the ones who guide restoration plan development, and whose goals are covered within the plan.
 By encouraging involvement from all watershed stakeholders, a Watershed Restoration Plan will guide water resource work that maximizes public benefit by focusing efforts on areas of highest need, greatest potential benefit, and allowing resource funding to be used more efficiently.

 Learn more about Watershed Restoration Plans from the Montana Department of Environmental Quality’s Nonpoint Source Program.

 Our Watershed Restoration Plans

 The Lower Clark Fork Watershed Group is the sponsor of two Watershed Restoration Plans:

 - The Lower Clark Fork Tributary Watershed Restoration Plan was completed in 2010.
+It covers multiple tributaries to the lower Clark Fork River – the area highlight in green in the map below.
 It will be updated in 2018.

 - Thompson River Watershed Restoration Plan which is currently under development and expected to be finalized in 2018.
 It covers the the Thompson River drainage – the area highlighted in yellow in the map below.